malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 **1. There are no obvious batch effects and the data seems to be of a high quality**

-**2. Having performed this analyses we can proceed to identifying differentially expressed genes**
+**2. Having performed these analyses we can proceed to identifying differentially expressed genes**